March 30, 2020 Regular Expressions Sources

 // false

-Then i searched GO sources trying to understand how GO deals with character classes, i found following list of flags:
+Then I searched Go sources trying to understand how Go deals with character classes, and I found the following list of flags:

 const (